 The slight variation in a single parameter can bring huge variations in the velocity at which app works.
 Similarly, there are some barely known tricks using which the app performance can be tweaked.

 Certainly, you want to include all such tactics that will optimize the ASP.NET app development.
-So, let’s take a look at some of the tips that help you to maintain the performance of the .NET applications:
+So, let’s take a look at some of the tips that help you to maintain the performance of the .NET application:

 1) Switch off the session state